 But, that’s not everything.
 It’s also important that the same content is acceptable reading for humans.

 Well, if you think about it, even if you get ranked higher, Google doesn’t pay you, and nor does it subscribe to updates from your website.
 But, guess what?

-In this post, I will go in depth into explaining how to write website content that both search engines and humans will love.
+In this post, I will go in-depth into explaining the makings of a website that ranks well, and humans love.
+In essence, how to write website content that both search engines and humans can get along with.
 Let’s begin!

 A meta description is a clear, straightforward signal that tells search engines what a page is about.

 While your description won’t necessarily show up on the SERP as the snippet every time, you must always optimize it as you would like it to show up.